 Since schools typically submit their recommendations to the Merit Foundation in June or July future students can apply for this scholarship even if we have already admitted them to the BSc programme, provided that they have not started their studies yet.
 Applicants will need a confirmation signed by the headmaster of their school confirming that they have been or will be recommended for the Merit Foundation's scholarship programme.
 Students also need to maintain a minium grade point average of 1.5 on the German grading scale.

 How to apply

 The Committee meets regularly throughout the year to review applications and award scholarships.
-We recommend everybody interested in a scholarship to apply early as funds may be exhausted later in the year.
-We accept applications up to one year in advance.
+Our new Diversity Scholarship Programme is offered as of May 2020 to support future students in these difficult times.
+We therefore encourage prospective students to apply until our application deadline - 30 June 2020.
 It is not necessary to have the final school leaving certificate at this stage.

 Under no circumstances is it possible to apply for a scholarship if a student has already begun his or her BSc studies at Frankfurt School.
 The decision of the Committee is final and cannot be appealed.
 There is no legal right to a scholarship.

 The scholarship may be reduced or revoked at any time if the student behaves in a way that is incompatible with the norms and values of Frankfurt School or the intentions of the scholarship.
 Frankfurt School may reclaim tuition reductions if the student made false statements in the application.

 The scholarship is subject to a satisfactory academic performance.
 Every year the BSc Admissions and Scholarship Committee reviews the performance of the students.
 All scholarship holders are expected to maintain a certain average grade over the past two semesters.